Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home, as 5.5-point favorites or greater, the Ravens are winless ATS (0-2).

-- In three of four games at home this year, Baltimore has gone over the total.
+- In three of four games at home this season, Baltimore has gone over the total.

-- The average total in Ravens home games this season is 49.5 points, equal to this outing's over/under.
+- The average total in Ravens home games this season is 49.5 points, equal to this matchup's over/under.

-- In away games, Minnesota has two wins against the spread and is 1-2 overall.
+- Minnesota has two wins against the spread, and is 1-2 overall, away from home.

-- In three road games this season, Minnesota has hit the over every time.
+- Minnesota has hit the over in all three of their away games this season.

 Powered by Data Skrive.